Leaside Baseball Association Constitution and By-Laws

 In these By-laws, the following terms shall have the meanings as set out below and grammatical variations of such terms shall have corresponding meanings:

-“Auditor” means an individual, partnership or corporation appointed by the Members at the Annual Meeting to audit the books, accounts, and records of the Association for a report to the Members at the next Annual Meeting in accordance with the Act.
+Auditor” means an individual, partnership or corporation appointed by the Members at the Annual Meeting to audit the books, accounts, and records of the Association for a report to the Members at the next Annual Meeting in accordance with the Act.

-“Board” means the Board of Directors of the Association.
+Board” means the Board of Directors of the Association.

-“Days” means days, including weekends and holidays.
+Days” means days, including weekends and holidays.

-“Director” means an individual elected or appointed to serve on the Board pursuant to these By-laws.
+Director” means an individual elected or appointed to serve on the Board pursuant to these By-laws.

-“Officer” means an individual elected or appointed to serve as an officer of the Association pursuant to these By-laws.
+Officer” means an individual elected or appointed to serve as an officer of the Association pursuant to these By-laws.

-“Ordinary Resolution” means a resolution passed by a majority of the votes cast on that resolution.
+Ordinary Resolution” means a resolution passed by a majority of the votes cast on that resolution or consented to by all voting Members entitled to vote on that resolution.

-“Registrant” means those individuals who are registered with the Association, and the guardians of those individuals if the individual is under 18 years of age, who are engaged in activities, or are registered to be engaged in activities, that are provided, sponsored, supported or sanctioned by the Association and which may include, but are not limited to, athletes, parents, coaches, managers, administrators, umpires, and volunteers.
+Registrant” means those individuals who are registered with the Association, and the guardians of those individuals if the individual is under 18 years of age, who are engaged in activities, or are registered to be engaged in activities, that are provided, sponsored, supported or sanctioned by the Association and which may include, but are not limited to, athletes, parents, coaches, managers, administrators, umpires, and volunteers.

-“Special Resolution” means a resolution passed by not less than two-thirds of the votes cast on that resolution or signed by all the Members entitled to vote on that resolution.
+Special Resolution” means a resolution passed by not less than two-thirds of the votes cast on that resolution.
+Special Resolutions considered by the Members must be submitted to a Special Meeting of the Members unless each Member present at the meeting consents to the resolution.

-“Team Manager” means an individual that is registered with the Association and appointed by the Management Committee to be the manager of a senior, junior, elite, rep or select team approved by and participating in the Association’s programming by Ordinary Resolution of the Board;
+Team Manager” means an individual that is registered with the Association and appointed by the Management Committee to be the manager of a senior, junior, elite, rep or select team approved by and participating in the Association’s programming by Ordinary Resolution of the Board.;